jenkinsci/kubernetes-cli-plugin/README.md

 [![Jenkins Plugin installs](https://img.shields.io/jenkins/plugin/i/kubernetes-cli.svg)](https://plugins.jenkins.io/kubernetes-cli)

 Allows you to configure [kubectl][kubectl] in your job to interact with Kubernetes clusters.
-Any tool built on top of `kubectl` can then be used from your pipelines to perform deployments, e.g. [kubernetes-deploy][kubernetes-deploy].
+Any tool built on top of `kubectl` can then be used from your pipelines to perform deployments, e.g. [Shopify/krane][krane].

 *Initially extracted and rewritten from the [Kubernetes Plugin][kubernetes-plugin].*